DestinyTheGame/anubis/README.md

 - **Twitch chat** Engage with your audience through the app.
 - **Twitch bot** Dedicated bot that integrates with the API and allows the app to be controlled by your Twitch moderators.
 - **Loadout and vault support**.
-Switch weapons or complete loadouts at a click of a button.
+Switch weapons or a complete loadout at a click of a button.
 - **NetDuma integration** Connection quality, geo information will be neatly presented in the application.
-- **Notifications** Get notified in the app when people switch gear or load outs mid match, when you get a new follower on twitch and what not.
+- **Notifications** Get notified in the app when people switch gear or loadout mid-match, when you get a new follower on twitch and what not.

 ### That sounds pretty sweet, how do I get the app?